gvwilson/thirdbit/src/fiction/makers-return/index.md

 Which Sindy knew was a lie.
-Papa Roo didn't lose track of who he was any more, or spend hours obsessively drawing the same simple figures over and over, but he still argued with himself in his sleep loudly enough to wake her sometimes.
+Papa Roo didn't lose track of who he was any more, or spend hours obsessively drawing the same simple figures over and over, but he still sometimes whimpered in his sleep loudly enough to wake her.

 "Mm."
 Mayor Lupus straightened a pile of papers on her desk.